harrelfe/blogd/content/post/rdist.markdown

 # RD Distribution Under Different Models

 We can never make the data better than they are.
 We would like to know the RD disitribution for a model that adjusts for all prognostic factors, but it is not possible to know or to measure all such factors.
 In the spirit of [SIMEX](https://www.stata.com/merror/simex.pdf) (simulation-extrapolation) which is used to correct for measurement error when estimating parameters, we can make things worse than they are and study how things vary.
 Use a fast backwards stepdown procedure to rank covariates by their apparent predictive importance, then remove covariates one-at-a-time so that only the apparently most important variable remains.
-For each model show the distribution of RDs computed form it.
+For each model show the distribution of RDs computed from it.
 Keep treatment in all models though.

 ```r